TenjinInc/procrastinator/README.md

 > ¹ If `nil`, that indicates that it is permanently failed and will never run, either due to expiry or too many attempts.

-> ² Serialized using YAML.dump and unserialized with YAML.safe_load.
-Keep to simple data types (eg. id numbers) to
+> ² Serialized using JSON.dump and JSON.parse with symbolized keys

-> reduce storage space, eliminate redundancy, and reduce the chance of a serialization error.
+Strongly recommended to keep to simple data types (eg. id numbers) to reduce storage space, eliminate redundancy, and reduce the chance of a serialization error.

-Notice that the times are all stored as unix epoch integer timestamps.
+Times are all stored as unix epoch integer timestamps.
 This is to avoid confusion or conversion errors with timezones or daylight savings.

 ### Task Container